KapilSehrawat2005/Spotify-Clone/README.md

 - 🖼️ **Song info display** with image and metadata
 - 📱 **Responsive layout** — works on both desktop and mobile
 - ❌ **Hide player** functionality with close button
+* Note - This can play only one music file.
+If you want to listen to dynamic songs, please visit: [Spotify](https://open.spotify.com/)

 ---